-When brothers and sisters live together in harmony, the Lord considers it good and it pleases Him (Psalms 133:1).
+When brothers and sisters live together in harmony, the Lord considers it good and it pleases Him (“(A Song of degrees of David.)
+Behold, how good and how pleasant it is for brethren to dwell together in unity!”
+Psalms 133:1).
 The Lord desires for His people to be united in their faith and in the way they live out that faith.
 It is a reminder that we should hold our friends in faith close and live with them in unity.

-The Bible refers to David as a man who walks after the heart of God, and he was known for his devotion to the Lord (1 Samuel 13:14, Acts 13:22).
+The Bible refers to David as a man who walks after the heart of God, and he was known for his devotion to the Lord (But now thy kingdom shall not continue: the LORD hath sought him a man after his own heart, and the LORD hath commanded him to be captain over his people, because thou hast not kept that which the LORD commanded thee.
+1 Samuel 13:14, And when he had removed him, he raised up unto them David to be their king; to whom also he gave testimony, and said, I have found David the son of Jesse, a man after mine own heart, which shall fulfil all my will.
+Acts 13:22).
 It is mentioned in the book of Psalms 133:1 that it makes God happy to see His believers live together in unity and harmony with one another.
 It demonstrates rather plainly that we must cooperate with one another in order to live a life that is devoted to following Him.
 For something to be good and attractive in God’s eyes, it must be something worthy of being imitated by others.

 Given that David was moved to compose the Psalms by the guidance of the Holy Spirit, it is essential that we discuss the friendships that he had.
 David and Jonathan, the eldest son of King Saul, developed a special bond through which we can learn to be selfless, loyal, and emotionally open.
 Jonathan was King Saul’s eldest son.
 The friendship that they shared survived everything, including risking one’s life.
 Even though there was a risk of Jonathan’s throne being usurped, they still managed to develop a connection that bound their spirits together.
-They had an intense love for one another (1 Samuel 18:1).
+They had an intense love for one another (And it came to pass, when he had made an end of speaking unto Saul, that the soul of Jonathan was knit with the soul of David, and Jonathan loved him as his own soul.
+1 Samuel 18:1).
 Their relationship was so close that Jonathan, Saul’s son, disobeyed his father’s orders to kill David and instead informed David of Saul’s intention to kill him.
 Their friendship was that strong.